Ondřej Sokol

-Ondřej Sokol (born 16 October 1971), is a Czech director, actor, television presenter and translator.
+Ondřej Sokol (born 16 October 1971), is a Czech actor, director, television presenter and translator.

+Personal life

 Sokol was born at Šumperk, Czechoslovakia.
 After studying five years at Theatre Faculty of the Academy of Performing Arts in Prague (DAMU) he joined a theatre in Mladá Boleslav.
 Three years later he moved to The Drama Club (DC) in Prague.
 Following a great success of The Lonesome West he received Alfréd Radok Award in category Talent of the Year and Thálie Award for a young artist up to 33 years of age.

 As a television presenter, he hosted all seasons of Tvoje tvář má známý hlas.